 Organising has never been easier with the help of our planning guide.
-There is nothing worse than being stressed and trying to get everything sorted for the celebrations.
-Luckily, we have put together all you need to know and exactly what to do throughout the whole hen party planning process below.
-This way you won’t miss out any important details or extras that you may not have thought about yourself.
+Nothing is worse than being stressed and trying to get everything sorted for the celebrations.
+Luckily, we have compiled everything you need to know and exactly what to do throughout the hen planning process below.
+This way, you won’t miss any crucial details or extras you may not have thought about yourself.
 We update this guide regularly with new and upcoming trends, extras, and things to consider.

 5 Steps To Hen Do Planning

-First things first and probably the most important part of hen do planning is setting a budget!
-If you haven’t set a budget when you are planning things can easily get out of hand and you will probably end up spending an awful amount.
-By setting a budget you will then be able to have a clearer picture of the type of celebration you will be able to plan.
-And from here you can think of everything you need to complete the celebrations and stick to how much you are wanting to spend.
+First things first, and probably the most essential part of hen do planning, is setting a budget!
+If you haven’t set a budget when planning, things can quickly get out of hand, and you will probably spend an awful amount.
+By placing a budget, you will then have a clearer picture of the type of celebration you will be able to plan.
+And from here you can think of everything you need to complete the celebrations and stick to how much you want to spend.

-Once you’ve got an idea on some dates and times of year you can then figure out approximate numbers.
-Of course it would be ideal if you could talk to the bride when planning this step.
+Once you’ve got an idea of some dates and times of the year, you can figure out approximate numbers.
+Of course, it would be ideal if you could talk to the bride when planning this step.
 Find out whether she wants a small or big celebration and who she wants at the event.
-After all it is for her so you need to make sure its exactly as she would want it.
-With the bride to be’s requests in mind you can then figure out how many you are inviting and who it is that you are inviting too!
+After all, it is for her, so you must ensure it’s exactly as she would like it.
+With the bride-to-be’s requests in mind, you can figure out how many and whom you are inviting too!

-UK or Abroad?
-Again this all comes down to the type of party you are wanting to plan.
-If you are looking for some guaranteed sunshine opting for a spanish destination may be a good idea!
-But if you are looking for something that doesn’t burn a hole in your pocked a UK city can be just as exciting!
-To make the decision a little easier we have put together a list of pros and cons to each option below.
+UK or abroad?
+Again, this all comes down to the type of party you want to plan.
+If you are looking for guaranteed sunshine, opting for a Spanish destination may be a good idea!
+But if you are looking for something that doesn’t burn a hole in your pocket, a UK city can be just as exciting!
+To make the decision a little easier, we have compiled a list of pros and cons for each option below.

 - A lot cheaper overall compared to going abroad